MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Publish-PnPSyntexModel.md

 ```

 ### -TargetWebServerRelativeUrl
-The server relative url of the web hosting the library to publish the model to.
+The server relative URL of the web hosting the library to publish the model to.

 ```yaml
 Type: String